JKCorder/JKCorder.github.io/README.md

 # JKCorder.github.io

-This is a landing page to link to the book folders for Introduction to Applied Statistics and Applied Statistics using R
+This is a landing page to link to the book folders for my open source texts

+The site was updated and refreshed in March, 2022

+The site was construced using the distill R package